winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 ## Day 21 - Allergen Assessment

 This took a while because I wasn't using sets.
-But part 2 only took 7 mins then because I started to clean up p1 instead of reading part 2.
+But part 2 only took 7 minutes then because I started to clean up what I had instead of reading part 2.
-Should've been less than 5 I guess...
+Should've been less than 3 I guess...

 ## Day 22 - Crab Combat

-Part 1 was really easy, 8 mins.
+Part 1 was really easy, 8 minutes.
 But then I looked at part 2 and decided to not waste time on this.

 ## Day 23 - Crab Cups

-I took a few detours but finished part 1 in 72 mins.
+I took a few detours but finished part 1 in 72 minutes.
 Then in the evening I had an idea for part 2 but wasted hours failing to implement it.
 I still think my idea is mostly correct, but I need to revisit this.

 ## Day 24 - Lobby Layout

-Because of a stupid parsing bug I discovered too late part 1 took 66 mins, and because of some bad experience with dicts in python I went the very slow but safe route and thus my part 2 takes 15 secs to finish.
-Solving part2 took 52 mins.
+Because of a stupid parsing bug that I discovered too late part 1 took 66 minutes, and because of some bad experience with dicts in python I went the very slow but safe route and thus my part 2 takes 15 seconds to finish.
 Need to revisit this and try one optimization trick.
 Or maybe: remove my pessimization "trick".
+Solving part 2 took 52 minutes.

 ## Day 25 - Combo Breaker

-Oh boy, that was the first time in 50 days I was actively mad at the puzzle author.
-Apparently there were 2 things that came together:
+Oh boy, that day was the first time in 50 days I was actively mad at the puzzle author.
+Apparently there were two things that came together:
-I didn't read (or understand) the puzzle correctly and so I though I needed to find the subject number and the given was just an example.
+I didn't read (or understand) the puzzle correctly and so I thought I needed to find the subject number and the given was just an example.

-This wouldn't have been so bad because my solution accounted for that (just a loop around everything, slow but correct) - but the second thing was that was probably supposed to be "bruteforced" in a sense, and so I simply stopped my generic solution because it took too long to run.
+That wouldn't have been so bad because my solution accounted for that (just a loop around everything, slow but correct) - but the second thing was that this puzzle was probably supposed to be "bruteforced" to a certain degree, and so I simply stopped my running generic solution several times because it took too long to run.

-Once I had glanced at a solution because I was annoyed enough I saw that mine was actually correct, so I plugged in the known subject number and let it run for 15 sec and had my correct result.
-Yes, sure it's my own fault, but my algorithm was correct in the first place and I wasted a lot of time, only because I didn't want to look at others' solution.
+Once I had glanced at a solution because I was annoyed enough I saw that mine was actually correct, so I plugged in the known subject number and let it run for 15 seconds and had my correct result.

+So yes, of course it's my own fault, but my algorithm was correct in the first place and I wasted a lot of time, only because I didn't want to look at others' solution.
 Can't measure time, but had I read it correctly, definitely below 1 hour.
+Also from what I read I was far from the only problem misunderstanding the given number as an example and bruteforcing this one as well, as it's really doable on moderately fast hardware.

 ## Open TODOs